 Crispy, delicious kale fritters totally hit the spot when you want something greasy but healthy.

 I fully admit it: I love fried foods.
-I have no excuses, really.
+There are no excuses, really.
 I didn’t grow up in the south (but oh, how I love visiting there!).
-I did grow up with an amazing Jewish grandma, whose fried schnitzels and latkes were legendary.
+But I did grow up with an amazing Jewish grandma, whose fried schnitzels and latkes were legendary.
+Does that count? 😀

 So maybe that’s why I love fried food so much.

 Or you can make these amazing kale fritters.
-They are everything that you want in a fritter – delicious, greasy and crispy – but they are made with the superfood kale!
+They are everything that you want in a fritter – delicious, greasy and crispy.
+But they are made with the superfood kale!
 Although some doubt its status as a superfood, no one argues that kale is very healthy.

-Plus, they are fairly easy to make.
+Plus, these kale fritters are fairly easy to make.
 Some fritters (such as these yellow squash fritters) are delicious, but tend to easily fall apart when you flip them.
 These kale fritters are pretty sturdy, as are my collard green fritters.

-Needless to say, if you celebrate Hanukkah, these fritters make the perfect low carb latke alternative.
+Needless to say, if you celebrate Hanukkah, kale fritters make the perfect low carb latke alternative.

 - 4 large eggs